ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // Characters in a string are indexed from left to right.
 // Starts at position 0 and ends at position (myStr.length - 1).

-const myStr = 'What index am I??';
+const myStr = "What index am I??";
 console.log(myStr.charAt(5)); // outputs ' i '
 console.log(myStr.charAt(0)); // outputs ' W '
 console.log(myStr.charAt(myStr.length - 1)); // outputs ' ? '